awasser4/CovidAID_EEE511/README.md

 </center>

 ## Visualizations
 Using RISE, the saliency  maps were generated for  our model’s  predictions to validate the predictions from the model.
+The figures below show the visualisation of Covid-19 detection.
 <center>

 <table>